Your Bones Are Already Changing — And It's Not Too Late

 Bone Loss Starts Earlier Than You Think

 Most women assume bone loss is a postmenopausal problem.
-It isn't.
+It is not.
 Peak bone mass is typically reached somewhere in your late 20s to early 30s — and from there, things start to shift.
 The decline is gradual at first, but it accelerates meaningfully in the years surrounding menopause, often before your last period.

 ~30 age at which women typically reach peak bone mass